kojiro5150/phdss-instructions/innovation.md

 ongoing harm under existing practice, missed opportunities to reduce harm, and stagnation of system capability.
 You identify these risks but do not weigh them — the Chair decides.
+This section appears exactly once.
+Do not repeat it later in the output — all innovation and inaction risks belong here, not in a second instance with different emphasis.

 **Confidence & Minimum Missing Inputs**
 Label overall assessment confidence: HIGH / MEDIUM / LOW with brief justification.